VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

 </p>

 Depending on where you want to send metrics, the URL for VictoriaMetrics will be different:
-1. Run DataDog using this `ENV variable` for sending metrics to single-node VictoriaMetrics or this `ENV variable` for sending metrics to the vminsert component of the cluster version of VictoriaMetrics.
-Alternatively add this `Link to URL examples` or this `Link to URL examples` DataDog yaml configuration file.
+1. Run DataDog using this [ENV variable](https://docs.victoriametrics.com/url-examples.html#datadog-env-variable-url-for-single-node-victoriametrics) for sending metrics to single-node VictoriaMetrics or this [ENV variable](https://docs.victoriametrics.com/url-examples.html#datadog-env-variable-url-for-cluster-version-of-victoriametrics) for sending metrics to the vminsert component of the cluster version of VictoriaMetrics.
+Alternatively add this [dd_url](https://docs.victoriametrics.com/url-examples.html#datadog-yaml-configuration-file-url-for-single-node-victoriametrics) or this [dd_url](https://docs.victoriametrics.com/url-examples.html#datadog-yaml-configuration-file-url-for-cluster-version-of-victoriametrics) to DataDog YAML configuration file accordingly.

 2. vmagent also can accept Datadog metrics format.
 Depending on where vmagent will forward data, pick the 1 or 2 URL formats.